somamos/syllabification-by-analogy/README.md

 ![results_](https://github.com/somamos/syllabification-by-analogy/assets/141623014/f39516db-cd8d-4e1a-a0e5-8e99fd0dc45a)

 ## Quick Start

+Written on MacOS with Python 3.8.2 and Windows with Python 3.11.0.

 As of 11/17/2023, all preprocessed datasets are tracked with the repository -- no preprocessing needed!
 Just run `python pba.py` from the repository location after cloning.
 The top-level code has a few methods to get you started.